gabeo13/SQLAlchemy-ORM-Flask-API/README.md

 ---
 # Precipitation Analysis
-* As seen in the figure below, it rains quite frequently in Hawaii, suggesting that any traveler come prepared with appropriate rain gear (umbrella, jacket, footwear, etc.)
+As seen in the figures below, it rains quite frequently in Hawaii, suggesting that any traveler come prepared with appropriate rain gear (umbrella, jacket, footwear, etc.).
+If we look specifically at Figure 2 we see a dramatic spread in potential rainfall.
+Travels should come prepared to spend some amount of time indoors as well.

 ![](img/precip.png)